 The formal resolution process is used to resolve formal complaints of sexual harassment made by students or employees and includes an investigation, live hearing, determination of responsibility, and appeal.
 FNU acknowledges that complaints involving sexual harassment are particularly sensitive and demand special attention to issues of confidentiality.
 Dissemination of information relating to the case will be limited in order that the privacy of all individuals involved is safeguarded as fully as possible.
 Please see the section titled Confidentiality below for further information.
 The parties may be accompanied throughout the investigation and at the Title IX hearing by the advisor of their choice.
-The advisor for the live hearing, FNU will appoint an advisor of its choice without fee or charge to represent the party during the hearing and this advisor may be, but is not required to be, an attorney.
+The advisor can be, but is not required to be, an attorney.
+If a party does not have an advisor for the live hearing, FNU will appoint an advisor of its choice without fee or charge to represent the party during the hearing and this advisor may be, but is not required to be, an attorney.